th-we/deskflow-wiki/Clang‐Format-Tips-&-Tricks.md

 # Line breaks

-Use a comment at the end of the line to force a line break
+Use a comment at the end of the line to force a line break.

 Some developers may struggle to mentally parse function args when they're not deliberately placed:
 ```